kimatata/embeded-testing-guide/guide/docs/intro/tools.md

 # Unit Test Frameworks

 For implementing unit tests in C used in embedded software, it is possible to write tests using self-made assertions, but it is better to use open-source tools.
-These not only support assertions but also powerful features like mocks.
+In addition to assertions, powerful features such as mocking and coverage measurement are available.

 Unit testing frameworks for C are well-known for the following: